Introduction to Transformers: an NLP Perspective: Improved Architectures

-For models with a large number of layers, it is also possible to pre-train some of the layers via smaller models and use their trained parameters to initialize bigger models \citep{chen-etal:2015net2net}.
+For models with a large number of layers, it is also possible to pre-train some of the layers via smaller models and use their trained parameters to initialize bigger models~\citep{chen-etal:2015net2net}.
 That is, we first obtain a rough estimation of the parameters in a cheap way, and then continue the training process on the whole model as usual.
 These methods fall into a class of training methods, called \textbf{model growth} or \textbf{depth growth}.

 As a simple example, consider a Transformer model (e.g., a Transformer encoder) of $2L$ sub-layers.
-We can train this model by using the \textbf{shallow-to-deep training} method \citep{li-etal:2020shallow}.
+We can train this model by using the \textbf{shallow-to-deep training} method~\citep{li-etal:2020shallow}.
 First, we train an $L$-sub-layer model (call it the shallow model) in a regular way.
 Then, we create a $2L$-sub-layer model (call it the deep model) by stacking the shallow model twice, and further train this deep model.
-To construct deeper models, this procedure can be repeated multiple times, say, we start with a model of $L$ sub-layers, and obtain a model of $L^{2^I}$ after $I$ iterations.
-Note that many of the pre-training models are used in the same manner.
-For example, for BERT-like methods, a transformer encoder is trained on large-scale data, and the optimized parameters are then used to initialize downstream systems.
+To construct deeper models, this procedure can be repeated multiple times, say, we start with a model of $L$ sub-layers, and obtain a model of $L \cdot 2^{I}$ after $I$ iterations.
+Note that many pre-trained models are used in a similar manner.
+For example, for BERT-like methods, a Transformer encoder is trained on large-scale data, and the optimized parameters are then used to initialize downstream systems.